 Additional ID access will be issued as needed, with 24/7 access for students being very limited, requiring approval by the department chair or higher.

 Visit the Millikin University athletics website for information on athletic events.

-Visitors will once again be welcomed back to campus with the expectation that they also pre-screen themselves for COVID-19 symptoms.
+Visitors are welcome to campus with the expectation that they also pre-screen themselves for COVID-19 symptoms.
 Visitor guidelines can be found at millikin.edu/visitor-guidelines.

 - - All travel via MU vehicle will require department chair/director approval.